 A tummy tuck, or abdominoplasty, is a surgical procedure that both tightens stomach muscles and removes excess fat and skin from the abdominal region.
-Abdominoplasty is considered major surgery.
-As such, Dr. R. Morgan Davoudi performs the procedure in outpatient surgery centers attached to hospitals in Atlanta, Georgia, for your ultimate safety.
+Tummy tuck surgery is considered major surgery.
+As such, Dr. R. Morgan Davoudi performs the tummy tuck procedure in outpatient surgery centers attached to hospitals in Atlanta, Georgia, for your ultimate safety.

 Who is a good candidate?

-What results can I expect from my surgery?
+What results can I expect from my tummy tuck surgery?

 People who have a tummy tuck in Atlanta, Georgia, can expect to end up with a tight and flat abdomen that looks much like the effect achieved by using an old-fashioned girdle.
 Because the abdomen is drawn tighter, the waist will be narrower, and the thighs and buttocks become firmer and appear to have a more flattering curve.
 A tummy tuck can also eliminate stretch marks in many candidates because the procedure removes most of the “stretched-out” skin below the navel.
 You can also expect to have drains inserted into each side of your abdomen to remove excess fluid as it accumulates following surgery.

 Dr. Davoudi devotes a considerable amount of time to patient education and communication to ensure that his patients are fully informed about their procedures.
 During your initial consult, Dr. Davoudi will examine and take pictures of your body then perform a 3D computer analysis of your abdomen.
 He will discuss the images with you, complete a goal analysis, review your options and suggest recommendations.
 As the consultation ends, Dr. Davoudi will answer your questions and explain the risks of the procedures.
 Online consultation is also available.